css-materials/course-site/content/notes/dataviz/gapminder/index.md

 ## Acknowledgments

-[^example]: Example drawn from [this StackOverflow thread](https://stackoverflow.com/questions/20457905/whats-the-difference-between-facet-wrap-and-facet-grid-in-ggplot2).
+* Facet wrap and grid example drawn from [this StackOverflow thread](https://stackoverflow.com/questions/20457905/whats-the-difference-between-facet-wrap-and-facet-grid-in-ggplot2).

 * This page has been developed starting from Benjamin Soltoff’s “Computing for the Social Sciences” course materials, licensed under the CC BY-NC 4.0 Creative Commons License.